LIT-Protocol/docs/docs/SDK/Explanation/encryptionAndIpfs.md

 ![currentEncryptionAndStoring](/img/currentEncryptionAndStoring.png)

-As in the above image, encrypting & storing a static content using Lit requires multiple steps:
+As in the above image, encrypting & storing static content using Lit requires multiple steps:

 ### Encryption

 1. Encrypt the static content (string, file, etc.) to get the `encryptedString`, for example.
 2. Use `litNodeClient.saveEncryptionKey` to tie the `accessControlConditions` with the `symmetricKey` we got above.
 This returns us the `encryptedSymmetricKey`.
 3. But the `encryptedSymmetricKey` is a Uint8Array, so we convert it into a base16 string which is required for decryption.
-4. Finally we have to store the `encryptedString` & other metadata: `encryptedSymmetricKey`, `accessControlConditions` (or other conditions eg: `evmContractConditions`) and `chain`.
+4. Finally, we have to store the `encryptedString` & other metadata: `encryptedSymmetricKey`, `accessControlConditions` (or other conditions eg: `evmContractConditions`) and `chain`.
 IPFS is generally used to store these values.

 ### Decryption

 1. Retreived the stored metadata required for decrypting from IPFS: `encryptedString`, `encryptedSymmetricKey`, `accessControlConditions` (or other conditions eg: `evmContractConditions`) and `chain`.
 2. Get the `symmetricKey` from the `encryptedSymmetricKey` using the `litNodeClient.getEncryptionKey` function.
 Note we have to pass the `chain`, `accessControlConditions` & other conditions in this function.
-3. Finally decrypt the `encryptedString` stored on IPFS using the `decryptString` function.
+3. Finally, decrypt the `encryptedString` stored on IPFS using the `decryptString` function.

 ## New process